 There are cheaper deals around, but in previous reviews, we've found InMotion to be reliable, professional, and honest, so in short, any price premium is likely to be worth paying.
 You don't have to take our word for it, though – an exceptional 90-day money-back guarantee gives you plenty of opportunity to find out for yourself (and the confidence to offer that length of guarantee period is reassuring).

 Web giant 1&1 IONOS seems to have a hosting product for every possible need, and WordPress is no exception.
-Novice users can try out its service for a nominal $3 a month, yet the plan still outperforms many competitors.
+Novice users can try out its service for a nominal $3 a month ($4/month after the first year), yet the plan still outperforms many competitors.

 The bundled 25GB of storage means you won't be running out of space in a hurry, for example.
 There are no bandwidth or visitor limits, and you can set up as many email accounts as you need.